buddycloud/buddycloud.com/slate/source/includes/_content-recommendation.md

 It is also possible to query for similar channels to a channel.
 For example, querying for similar channels to football@example.com might return, worldcup@example.org and fifa-scandal@other-domain.com.

-<aside>Federated Buddycloud sites are crawled for a list of channels and followers.
-The crawler builds a social graph that can then be queried.</aside>
+<aside>Buddycloud enabled domains [that federate with other Buddycloud enabled domains] are reguarly crawled for a list of channels and followers.
+The crawler uses the list of followers to build a social graph that is then used for recommendation.</aside>

 ##Recommend Channels